Salmonella Outbreak In 26 States Tied To Raw Turkey

-ATLANTA, Ga.
-(CBS Local/CNN) – An outbreak of salmonella linked to raw turkey products has affected at least 90 people across 26 states, the US Centers for Disease Control and Prevention announced Thursday.
+(CNN) — An outbreak of salmonella linked to raw turkey products has sickened at least 90 people across 26 states, the US Centers for Disease Control and Prevention announced Thursday.

 Among them, 40 people have been hospitalized, but no deaths have been reported.